List of animals featuring external asymmetry: Mammals

 The narwhal has a helical tusk on its upper left jaw.
 Odobenocetops, an extinct toothed whale, may have possessed similar asymmetrical dentition, though it differed from the narwhal in possessing two erupted, rear-facing tusks with the right significantly longer than the left.

 The sperm whale (Physeter macrocephalus) has a single nostril on its upper left head.
 The right nostril forms a phonic lip.
 The source of the air forced through the phonic lips is the right nasal passage.
 While the left nasal passage opens to the blow hole, the right nasal passage has evolved to supply air to the phonic lips.
 It is thought that the nostrils of the land-based ancestor of the sperm whale migrated through evolution to their current functions, the left nostril becoming the blowhole and the right nostril becoming the phonic lips.

 The fin whale (Balaenoptera physalus) has complex and asymmetrical coloration on its head, with the jaw dark grey on one side and white on the other.

 The caribou or reindeer (Rangifer tarandus) has asymmetrical antlers.
 Adult males, in particular, usually possess one brow tine formed into a "shovel" shape.
 Suggestions for its function include eye protection during antler-threshing courtship displays or as an offensive weapon during the mating season.

 Honey badgers of the subspecies signata have a second lower molar on the left side of their jaws, but not the right.

 Humans show a systematic aurofacial asymmetry, meaning that the face (eyes, nose and mouth) are displaced to the left with respect to the midplane between the ears.
-In young children this asymmetry is on average 4 degrees and is easily recognized.
-(See also: axial twist hypothesis.)
+In young children this asymmetry is on average 4 degrees and is easily recognized (See also: Axial twist theory).